Hard Money Q&A

 For more details, read here.

 Pricing Bait-And Switch.
-Increasing rates and not disclosing fees until the very end of the process – when a real estate investor is forced to accept these higher costs or to lose a property – are two most common examples of the bait-n-switch tactics in private lending.
+Increasing rates and not disclosing fees until the very end of the process – when a real estate investor is forced to accept these higher costs or risk losing a property – are two of the most common examples of bait-and-switch tactics in private lending.
 Read more on how to combat unscrupulous pricing tactics here.

 High-Costs of Carry A Private Loan.
-The longer you hold the loan, the more you pay the lender in interest.
+The longer you hold the loan, the more interest you pay to the lender.
 The more you pay in interest, the smaller your profit will be.
-Here is how to put more money in YOUR pocket, not LENDER’S.
+Here’ is how to put more money in YOUR pocket, not LENDER’S‘s how to put more money in your pocket, not the lender’s.

 Inefficient Draw Disbursement And Management.
-Typically, your lender will set up an escrow account that will be used to finance the renovation of your investment property.
-The construction funds will be dispersed back to you in predetermined draws as your complete certain stages of renovation.
+Typically, your lender will set up an escrow account to finance the renovation of your investment property.
+The construction funds will be dispersed back to you in predetermined draws as you complete certain stages of renovation.
 It takes two to tango, and the efficient management of your construction escrow funds depends on the lender and the borrower.
-Clear communication before and after the closing is the key.
+Clear communication, both before and after the closing, is key.
 Read more about how to avoid issues with escrow accounts here.

 Unrealistic Exit Strategy.
-In private lending, exit strategy refers to how a private loan is paid off.
-There are two ways to pay off a loan.
-One is to sell the property, and another is to refinance it with another lender.
+In private lending, an exit strategy refers to the process by which a private loan is repaid.
+There are two primary ways to repay a loan.
+One option is to sell the property, and another is to refinance it with a different lender.
 Both exit strategy have their own risks.
-For example, if you are planning to sell your property, but price it unrealistically high, it will sit on the market while you continue to pay interest on your private loan.
-If the exit strategy is to refinance a loan with another lender, the borrower need to be aware of current lending standards and whether they will qualify for another loan.
+For example, if you plan to sell your property but price it unrealistically high, it will sit on the market while you continue to pay interest on your private loan.
+If the exit strategy is to refinance a loan with another lender, the borrower needs to be aware of current lending standards and whether they will qualify for another loan.